sunschong/Travesty/README.md

 # Travesty

-# the main program, function prototypes, and global variables are in the cpp file
+# the main program, function prototypes and definitions, and global variables are in the cpp file

 program description:
   an english text is given as input.  the program will read in